The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

 \subsection{Regularity of stable limit $(g,0)$-varifolds, Part I: $C^{1, \alpha} \implies C^{2}$}

-In this section we show that if $g \in C^{1, 1}(N)$ with $g >0$, and if a stable limit $(g, 0)$-varifold $V$ in some neighborhood of a point $y$ is given by a union of ordered $C^{1, \alpha}$ graphs for some $\alpha \in (0, 1)$, then each of the graphs is of class $C^{2}$ (and hence, by elliptic regularity, are of class $C^{3,\alpha}$ for any $\alpha \in (0, 1)$) and in fact $V$ has quasi-embedded PMC$(g, 0)$ structure near $y$.
-This is the content of Theorem \ref{thm:inductive_higher_reg} below.
-The arguments are adapted from those in \cite{BW1} and \cite{BW2}, the difference being that in the present case we have a quasi-embedded PMC$(g,0)$ structure, rather than mean curvature prescribed by $g$ (as a consequence, $3$-fold touching singularities are allowed, as in the last picture in Figure \ref{fig:PMC_structures}, while only $2$-fold touching singularities could arise in \cite{BW1}, \cite{BW2}).
-We also point out that, by using local stability for the Allen--Cahn solutions $u_{{\eps}_j}$, we can simplify some of the steps carried out in \cite{BW1}, \cite{BW2}: specifically, we will be able to obtain $W^{2,2}$-estimates directly from (\ref{var-stability}), while in \cite[Section 7.4]{BW1} these estimates require additional work; this is due to the fact that the stability hypothesis in \cite{BW1}, \cite{BW2} is only on $\Greg \, V$ (where $C^{2}$ regularity is assumed) and hence there is no information on the second fundamental form on approach to the coincidence set away from $\Greg \, V$.
+In this section we show that if $g \in C^{1, 1}(N)$ with $g >0$, and if a stable limit $(g, 0)$-varifold $V$ in some neighborhood of a point $y$ is given by a union of ordered $C^{1, \alpha}$ graphs for some $\alpha \in (0, 1)$, then each of the graphs is of class $C^{2}$ (and hence, by elliptic regularity, is of class $C^{3,\alpha}$ for any $\alpha \in (0, 1)$); we in fact show that $V$ has quasi-embedded PMC$(g, 0)$ structure near $y$ (see Definition~\ref{PMC-structure}).
+This is the content of Theorem~\ref{thm:inductive_higher_reg} below.

+The arguments we use to prove Theorem~\ref{thm:inductive_higher_reg} are adapted from those in \cite{BW1} and \cite{BW2}.
+The main difference between the present context and that of \cite{BW1}, \cite{BW2} is that here we must allow the full range of possibilities of quasi-embedded PMC\,$(g,0)$ structure, rather than restricting the scalar mean curvature to be prescribed by $g$ everywhere on the regular part as in \cite{BW2}.
+As a consequence, $3$-fold touching singularities are allowed here, as in the last picture in Figure \ref{fig:PMC_structures}, while only $2$-fold touching singularities can arise in \cite{BW1}, \cite{BW2}.
+On the other hand, we point out that by using the stability of the Allen--Cahn solutions $u_{{\eps}_j}$ corresponding to $V$, we can in fact simplify parts of the argument in \cite{BW1}, \cite{BW2}: specifically, we will be able to obtain the necessary $W^{2,2}$-estimates directly as a consequence of the local $L^{2}$ summability with respect to $\|V\|$ of the generalised second fundamental form of $V$ (implied by (\ref{var-stability})).

+\begin{oss} In \cite[Section 7.4]{BW1} the corresponding $W^{2, 2}$ estimates require additional work (not aided by the stability assumption) since stability and the Schoen--Tonegawa inequalities in \cite{BW1}, \cite{BW2} are only assumed on $\Greg \, V$ (where there is $C^{2}$ regularity) and hence there is no \emph{a priori} information on the second fundamental form on approach to the part of the coincidence set away from $\Greg \, V$.
+In the absence of a hypothesis such as the Allen--Cahn approximation, validity of the stability and the Schoen--Tonegawa inequalities only on $\Greg \, V$ is the natural stability assumption to make since, as in well known, it is the most direct consequence of non-negativity of second variation (of the $C^{2}$ immersed part of the varifold) with respect to the functional $A - {\rm Vol}_{g}$ where $A$ is the mass and ${\rm Vol}_{g}$ is the enclosed $g$-volume (see \cite{BW2}). \end{oss}